leejo/leejo.github.io/_posts/2020-02-11-how-my-week-looked.md

 [^45]: Automated batch processes that take a while to complete, a lot of which run overnight given the nature of the payment industry.

-[^46]: "e-mail all the things" is a massive anti-pattern. "e-mail on or two things" is manageable.
+[^46]: "e-mail all the things" is a massive anti-pattern. "e-mail one or two things" is manageable.

 [^47]: "Off site" as in "out of the AWS infrastructure"